In Israel, the US defense secretary is expected to press for a more targeted approach in Gaza

 Hamas and other militants are still holding an estimated 129 captives after most of the rest were freed in return for Israel's release of 240 Palestinian prisoners during a truce last month.
 Hamas has said no more hostages will be released until the war ends.

-More than 18,700 Palestinians have been killed, according to the Health Ministry in the Hamas-run territory, which has said most are women and minors, and that thousands more are buried under the rubble.
+More than 18,700 Palestinians have been killed, according to the Health Ministry, which has said most are women and minors, and that thousands more are buried under the rubble.
 The ministry does not differentiate between civilian and combatant deaths.

-Israel blames civilian deaths on Hamas, saying it uses them as human shields when it operates in dense, residential areas.
+Israel blames civilian deaths on Hamas, saying it uses them as human shields.
 But the military rarely comments on individual strikes.

 The area has seen heavy fighting in recent days.
 “No one can retrieve the martyrs or take the wounded to hospitals," said Amal Radwan, who is staying at a U.N. shelter in Jabaliya.